 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer.
 Use the menu to see other pages.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for appendix cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Types of surgeries for appendix cancer include:

 Appendectomy.
 An appendectomy is the surgical removal of the appendix.
 Often, an appendectomy is not the surgery performed to treat this kind of cancer.
 Instead, it is more typical that patients have an appendectomy for appendicitis and then when the tissue is sent to the pathologist, cancer is discovered.
 If the pathology analysis finds a neuroendocrine tumor and it is small, less than 1 or 2 centimeter (cm), then the appendectomy may be enough to remove all of the cancer.
 However, if the neuroendocrine tumor is larger or has aggressive features or if it is not a neuroendocrine tumor, such as an adenocarcinoma or a goblet cell carcinoma, then a second operation to remove more tissue will likely be needed.